TwicPics/health-check/README.md

 A handler is a function.
 If provided, it is called:
 - when the corresponding route is requested (`health` and `ready`)
-- every 2 seconds when metrics are computed (`metrics`)
+- every _period_ seconds when metrics are computed internally (`metrics`)

 Handlers can be asynchronous.

-If an exception is thrown in a handler, the health check server will issue a `503` with the exception message as a body:
+If an exception is thrown in a `health` or `ready` handler, the health check server will issue a `503` with the exception message.

-- always for the `health` and `ready` handlers
-- if an exception was raised in `metrics` more than `errorRatio` times the number of ticks since `/metrics` was previously requested
+If an exception is raised in the `metrics` handler, it is silenced.

 ### `health: () => void`